JuliaActuary/JuliaActuary.org/blog/julia-getting-started-actuaries.md

 ### Data

-Starting with getting data in and out of your code, `CSV.jl` offers top-class read and write performance. `ODBC.jl` lets you connect to any database.

-`DataFrames.jl` is a mature package for working with dataframes, comparable to Pandas or dplyr.
+Julia offers a rich data ecosystem with numerous packages at various stages of maturity.
+Perhaps at the center of the data ecosystem are [`CSV.jl`](https://github.com/JuliaData/CSV.jl) and [`DataFrames.jl`](https://dataframes.juliadata.org/stable/). `CSV.jl` is for reading and writing files text files (namely CSVs) and offers top-class read and write performance. `DataFrames.jl` is a mature package for working with dataframes, comparable to Pandas or dplyr.

+Other notable packages include [`ODBC.jl`](https://github.com/JuliaDatabases/ODBC.jl), which lets you connect to any database (given you have the right drivers installed), and [`Arrow.jl`](https://github.com/JuliaData/Arrow.jl) which implements the [Apache Arrow](https://arrow.apache.org/) standard in Julia.

-`Dates` is a built-in package which builds on years of pain-points related to date manipulation into a straightforward and complete interface.
+Worth mentioning also is `Dates`, a built-in package which builds on years of pain-points related to date manipulation into a straightforward and complete interface.

+Check out JuliaData org for more packages and information: https://github.com/JuliaData

 ### Plotting

-`Plots.jl` isn't really a plotting tool - more specifically it's an interface to consistently work with several plotting backends, depending if you are trying to emphasize interactivity on the web or print-quality output.
+[`Plots.jl`](http://docs.juliaplots.org/latest/) is a meta-package providing an interface to consistently work with several plotting [backends](https://docs.juliaplots.org/latest/backends/), depending if you are trying to emphasize interactivity on the web or print-quality output.
 You can very easily add animations or change almost any feature of a plot.

-`StatsPlots.jl` extends `Plots.jl` with a focus on data visualization and compatibility with dataframes.
+[`StatsPlots.jl`](https://github.com/JuliaPlots/StatsPlots.jl) extends `Plots.jl` with a focus on data visualization and compatibility with dataframes.

-`Makie.jl` is an up-and-coming package that supports GPU-accelerated plotting and can create very rich, beautiful visualizations, but it's main downside is that it has not yet been optimized to minimize the time-to-first-plot versus alternatives.
+[`Makie.jl`](http://makie.juliaplots.org/dev/) is an up-and-coming package that supports GPU-accelerated plotting and can create very rich, [beautiful visualizations](https://lazarusa.github.io/BeautifulMakie/), but it's main downside is that it has not yet been optimized to minimize the time-to-first-plot versus alternatives.

 ### Statistics

 Julia has first-class support for `missing` values, which follows the rules of [three-valued logic](https://en.wikipedia.org/wiki/Three-valued_logic) so other packages don't need to do anything special to incorporate missing values.

-`StatsBase.jl` and `Distributions.jl` are essentials for a range of statistics functions and probability distributions respectively.
+[`StatsBase.jl`](https://github.com/JuliaStats/StatsBase.jl) and [`Distributions.jl`](https://github.com/JuliaStats/Distributions.jl) are essentials for a range of statistics functions and probability distributions respectively.

+Others include:
-`Turing.jl`, a Bayesian Stats library, is outstanding in it's combination of clear model syntax with performance. `GLM.jl` is useful for any type of linear modeling and `LsqFit.jl` is useful for fitting data to non-linear models.
+* [`Turing.jl`](https://turing.ml/stable/), a probablistic programming (Bayesian statistics) library, is outstanding in its combination of clear model syntax with performance.
+* [`GLM.jl`](https://github.com/JuliaStats/GLM.jl) for any type of linear modeling (mimicking R's `glm` functionality).
+* [`LsqFit.jl`](https://github.com/JuliaNLSolvers/LsqFit.jl) for fitting data to non-linear models.
+* [`MultvariateStats.jl`](https://github.com/JuliaStats/MultivariateStats.jl) for multivarate statistics, such as PCA.

+You can find more packages and learn about them at https://juliastats.org/.

 ### Machine Learning

-`Flux.jl`, `Gen.jl`, `Knet`, and `MLJ` are all very popular machine learning libraries.
+[`Flux`](https://fluxml.ai/), [`Gen`](https://www.gen.dev/), [`Knet`](https://github.com/denizyuret/Knet.jl), and [`MLJ`](https://alan-turing-institute.github.io/MLJ.jl/v0.12/) are all very popular machine learning libraries.
 There are also packages for PyTorch, Tensorflow, and SciKitML available.
 One advantage for users is that the Julia packages are written in Julia, so it can be easier to adapt or see what's going on in the entire stack.
 In contrast to this design, PyTorch and Tensorflow are built primarily with C++.

 Another advantage is that the Julia libraries can take advantage of automatic differentiation to optimize on a wider range of data and functions than those built into libraries in other languages.